lfernandez79/lfernandez79/README.md

 - 🌱 I’m currently learning **AWS, Always reactJS**

-- 👨‍💻 All of my projects are available at [https://netlifyleoportfolio.netlify.app/](https://lfernandez79.github.io/reactPortfolio/)
+- 👨‍💻 All of the things I'm currently learning and projects are available at [My portfolio](https://netlifyleoportfolio.netlify.app/)

 - ⚡ Fun fact **Love coffee!**